 The U.S. Marine Corps is preparing to begin operations for the first operational F-35 squadron next month at MCAS Yuma, Ariz., and officials are optimistic for a mid-month standup despite some challenges ahead.
 Key to starting up squadron operations will be a small but growing cadre of maintainers, pilots and aircraft, says Col. Kevin Killea, aviation requirements branch head for the Marine Corps.
 The first F-35B is expected at Marine Fighter Attack Sqdn.
 121 in early November, with ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Marines Prepare For F-35 Ops At Yuma".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Marines Prepare For F-35 Ops At Yuma".